vascokk/rivus_cep/README.md

 # Overview

 Rivus CEP is an Erlang application for Complex Event Processing.
 It uses a declarative SQL-like DSL to define operations over event streams.
-In the CEP-based systems the data (events) are processed as they arrive, as opposite to the DB, where data is being first persisted, then fetched and processed:
+In the CEP-based systems the events(data) are processed as they arrive, as opposite to the DB, where data is first persisted, then fetched and processed:

 <pre>